 NPPOs should consult bilaterally when there are differences between their views regarding the technical justification for requiring phytosanitary certificates.
-Requirements for phytosanitary certificates should respect the principles of transparency, non-discrimination, necessity and technical justification (see ISPM 1:2006).
+Requirements for phytosanitary certificates should respect the principles of transparency, non-discrimination, necessity and technical justification (see ISPM 1 (Phytosanitary principles for the protection of plants and the application of phytosanitary measures in international trade)).